The Kentucky Records Digitization Program

 Examples include:

-A full list of requirements will be included in the nomination form which will be linked here shortly.
+A full list of requirements is included with the pdf fillable nomination form below.

 Timeline

 As part of the process, owners of the records must give permission for digitization and agree to a review visit from a Society representative.
 Digitized copies will be returned to the owning organization for public access.
-The Society will also retain a digital backup for preservation purposes but will not host a searchable online database.
+The Society will also retain a digital backup for preservation purposes.
+Digitized collections will be made available through the Community History Archive hosted by Advantage Archives.

 We look forward to working with libraries, local societies, and individuals across the state to ensure these invaluable records are preserved for future generations.